Insurance and reinsurance in Switzerland: overview

 the option to introduce a duty to trade on an accredited platform.

-Insurance undertakings will qualify as "financial counterparties" under FMIA and will on this basis be affected by the new rules.
+Insurance undertakings are qualified as "financial counterparties" under FMIA and are on this basis affected by the new rules.
 Relief regarding some of the new duties may be available for small financial counterparties subject to certain thresholds.

-The draft bill for the new FFSA is expected to be debated in the Swiss parliament in the course of 2016 and might enter into force in 2017 or 2018.
-The insurance industry would be directly affected by the FFSA because the FFSA will apply to all securities providers and issuers of financial instruments and insurance products with an investment component (for example, redeemable life insurance policies) qualify as financial instruments in the meaning of the draft FFSA.
+The draft bill for the new FinSA is expected to be debated in the Swiss parliament in the course of 2016 and is not expected to enter into force before 2018.
+The insurance industry would be directly affected by the FinSA because it will apply to all securities providers and issuers of financial instruments.
+Insurance products with an investment component (for example, redeemable life insurance policies) qualify as financial instruments in the meaning of the draft FinSA.
 Amongst others, insurance undertakings would be required to produce a key information document (Basisinformationsblatt) if financial instruments are offered to retail clients (for example, redeemable life insurance policies).
-Insurance intermediaries would also qualify as client advisors in the meaning of the draft FFSA.
-This would change the current regulatory regime for insurance intermediaries as not only independent but also tied insurance intermediaries would be required to register in the register of client advisors and would have to comply with the code of conduct requirements outlined in the FFSA.
+Insurance intermediaries would also qualify as client advisors in the meaning of the draft FinSA.
+This would change the current regulatory regime for insurance intermediaries as not only independent but also tied insurance intermediaries would be required to register in the register of client advisors and would have to comply with the code of conduct requirements outlined in the FinSA.